 As I head out the hotel and down the street, it’s drizzling.
 I am glad I bought my raincoat – it had felt like a ridiculous encumbrance in the heat of Madrid, but now it looks like the smart move.
 That’s one problem with travel, you have to dress for the climate at both ends of the trip and be sufficiently layer-ready for a plane that might be freezing cold or stiflingly hot.

 I walk over the river and turn right, cross the road and go into iMuzika.
 There’s a young girl with a guitar on her back buying CDs, and I think how brilliant she is.
-Had I been an age-appropriate young boy I might have made one of my signature moves, like standing nearby and staring.
+Thirty years ago I might have deployed one of my trademark flirting techniques, like standing nearby looking terrified.
 I don’t do this because I am a middle-aged man and am well aware that however young I might feel on the inside, I look like someone’s ill-kempt Grandpa on the outside.

 I can’t find anything by Kamanių Šilelis and so decide to ask, which involves showing the words to the man in the shop because I don’t think me trying to pronounce them will do much good.